ColtonPhillips/hiragana-hell/README.md

 hiragana-hell
 =============

-A game where you type nihongo to kill demons.
+An unfinished game where you type nihongo to kill demons.